ThiagoBorges81/house_rocket/README.md

 # House Rocket

-**Disclaimer:** House Rocket is a fictional company and all the procedures and dicussions presented here are intended to practice and show my data science skills, and also for educational purposes.
+**Disclaimer:** House Rocket is a fictional company.
+Even though the business is fictional, here I present a real-world solution using data science methods.
+Therefore, all the procedures and discussions presented here are intended to present my data science skills as well as practice and educational purposes.
 The assumptions, questions and conclusions/proposals are fictional and made solely to fill the requirements of this fictional business.
 The data used for this project are available in the Kaggle website (https://www.kaggle.com/datasets/shivachandel/kc-house-data) in a public domain for download.

 **1. Understanding the company**

-The real estate businesses possess diverse ways to generate revenue, including real estate agent, wholesaling, wholetailing, buy and hold investing, house flipping, and remote investing to mention a few.
+The Real Estate industry possess multiple ways to generate revenue, including real estate agent, wholesaling, wholetailing, buy and hold investing, house flipping, and remote investing to mention a few.
 These options have their pros and cons and the model of choice depends on the context and goals of the company.
 For the purpose of this project, the fictional company House Rocket uses a model where the company search for good purchasing opportunities, with low prices and properties in good conditions where they can potentially make a profit when selling.

 **2. Business question**

 The company has big challenges such as finding the best market opportunities and generate revenue.
-The company’s CEO, fortunatelly, is a data-driven person and makes his decisions on solid evidences, backed up by data.
+The company’s CEO, fortunatelly, is a data-driven person and makes decisions on solid evidences, backed up by data.
 Currently, the company has a large database and the information it contains should drive the purchasing and selling decisions.
 Therefore, the House Rocket’s CEO had approached the Data Science team of the company with two questions, with which the answer would provide support for the decisions of the company:

     1. What are the properties House Rocket should buy and at what price?
     2. Once the property is bought, when is the best time to sell the property?
 And for what price?